Breaks With Impact - Doing Good in the Neighborhood

 Service learning program…in Alexandria!
 "It really opened my eyes about the problems in Alexandria," says a program attendee after her three-day experience.

-This program is partial grant funded throught the City of Alexandria’s Fund for Human Services and supported by Burke & Herbert Bank, Cabot Creamery and many individuals like you.
+This program is partial grant funded throught the City of Alexandria’s Fund for Human Services, and Cabot Creamery and many individuals like you.

 Summer 2019 Program Summary: 40 middle and high school students participated in the Breaks With Impact service-learning program and here is what some of them had to say: "I enjoyed learning about being safe while also having a interactive experience with pedestrians.
 I also enjoyed learning about other people's stories.
 I didn't enjoy learning about people's struggles but it is a part of life."
 "How we can help people in a lot of more different ways than I ever imagined."
 "I enjoyed helping people in any way possible."
 "I enjoyed learning about the different nonprofits in Alexandria and how I can help volunteer in my community.
 I look forward to finding new non profits to help or getting more involved with the ones we looked at."